Emilio Mola: July Rebellion and Civil War

 The Nationalist coup failed to gain control of Madrid and other urban areas, although most of the armed forces had supported it.
+Stressed by his needing to manage the contradictory demands of differing factions in the rebellion, Mola drafted an application to retire from the military and contemplated moving to Cuba.
+On 19 July, Mola received a call at 2am from Republican Prime Minister Diego Martínez Barrio in which he was offered a position in cabinet if he withdrew from the rebellion, an offer which Mola refused.
 As the situation devolved into civil war, Sanjurjo was killed in an air crash on 20 July.
 Mola then became Nationalist commander in the north, while Franco became commander in the south.
 With the death of Sanjurjo, Mola established a multi-member governing body for the so-called "Nationalist zone" (zona nacional) called the National Defense Junta.
 Based in Burgos, it was nominally headed by Miguel Cabanellas, the most senior participating general.
+Mola did not admit Franco as a member of the Junta until 3 August.

+On 31 July 1936, Mola gave the first of multiple radio addresses made from Radio Pamplona, saying "I could take advantage of our present favourable circumstances to offer the enemy some negotiated settlement, but I do not want to.
+I want to defeat them to impose my, and your, will upon them and to annihilate them.
+I want Marxism and the red flag of communism to be remembered in history as a nightmare but as a nightmare that has been washed clean by the blood of patriots."
+On 18 August, in a conversation with General José Millán-Astray, Mola said "At this point in the war, I have opted for war without quarter.
+Those who have taken up arms against us, against the army, shoot them.
+If I saw my father in the enemy ranks, I would shoot him myself."